tud-pses/pses_kinect_utilities/README.md

 **Note: We implemented our own point cloud conversion, which is performed on the GPU using a opencl kernel.
 Therefore it is more efficient and faster than the pointcloud delivered by the [kinect2_bridge](https://github.com/tud-pses/iai_kinect2) or the package [depth_image_proc](http://wiki.ros.org/depth_image_proc)**

 ![point_cloud_filtered](http://gdurl.com/hVMu)
 *Point cloud after being filtered by a voxel grid filter with our package.
-The **red points** conform the restuling **laserscan**, which is also provided by our package.*
+The **red points** conform the resulting **laserscan**, which is also provided by our package.*

 ## Authors